vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 ## Example networks

-Here are some example networks to see the kinds of problems neural networks can solve.
+Here are some example networks to give an idea of the kinds of problems neural networks can solve.

 ### [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576)